isyuricunha/isyuricunha/README.md

 - [bear blog](https://yuricunha.bearblog.dev/)

 **a sentence to brighten your day:**<br>
-    push yourself, because no one else is going to do it for you
+    the only way to do great work is to love what you do.